Think of Jordan and ruins and what’s the first thing that comes to mind?

 Dating back to 300 BCE, Gadara was originally built by the Greeks, but was later conquered by the Romans and then the Arabs until in 747 it was abandoned after being mostly destroyed in an earthquake.
 Nowadays, it consists of several colonnaded streets, baths, theatres, temples and hippodrome.

 The day I visited Umm Qais with a friend, we had been sitting in our hotel all day, catching up on emails and enjoying the relative cool compared to the scorching midday heat.
 She would’ve been quite happy to stay in for the rest of the afternoon and evening, but I insisted that we go out, and so in the late afternoon, we caught a minivan from central Irbid to Umm Qais.

 It was close to sunset when we arrived, and so the light was turning everything a deep, satisfying orange.

-The few other visitors who were still there that late in the day were mostly in tour groups, and listened as their guide pointed out the Sea of Galilee (or Lake Tiberias) and the Golan Heights across the boarder in Israel.
+The few other visitors who were still there that late in the day were mostly in tour groups, and listened as their guide pointed out the Sea of Galilee (or Lake Tiberias) one of the top places to visit in Israel and the Golan Heights across the boarder in Israel.